smogon/pokemon-showdown/protocol-doc.md

 `TEXT` can contain newlines, in which case it'll be treated the same way as if each line were sent to the room separately.

+A partial list of available commands can be found with `/help`.

 Outgoing messages
 -----------------